Our key performance indicators

 The AIP awards include a weighting to a balance of employee metrics, including engagement.

-For additional information see pages 135 and 143
+For additional performance information see pages 132 and 141 of the Annual Report

 Definition